ISS-Security/hw-credit_card_crypto/README.md

       $ rubocop <your_ruby_file.rb>

 ### C. Advanced Crypto and Hashing
 This week, we enter the world of modern cryptography.
-Your team must *use libraries for* the AES cipher and SHA hashing algorithms.
-We *should not implement* modern ciphers ourselves for production purposes.
+Your team must *use the RbNacl library* for the ModernSymmetricCipher cipher and SHA256 hashing algorithms.
+We should not implement modern ciphers ourselves for production purposes.

 #### C.1.
-AES 256 Cipher:
+ModernSymmetricCipher:
 Implement a modern cryptographic encryption method:
-- `AesCipher` in `aes_cipher.rb`
+- `ModernSymmetricCipher` in `sk_cipher.rb`
-- Write your own tests for the AES cipher in `spec/crypto_spec.rb`:
+- Write your own tests for ModernSymmetricCipher in `spec/crypto_spec.rb`:
   - make sure your implemented tests *all fail before writing* any code!
   - make sure they pass *one-by-one* while writing code :)
   - Can you DRY out all the tests using metaprogramming?
+- Note that you are required to return serialized data as Base64:
+  - Use `require 'base64'` to use Ruby's Base64 gem
+  - Serialize data using: `Base64.encode64(data)` to get a base 64 string
+  - Deserialize using: `Base64.decode64(b64_str)`

 #### C.2.
 Hashing
 Your team must implement hashing methods for credit card objects.
 Recall that all objects in Ruby have a `hash` method by default.
 However, this method does not use the contents of their objects to produce hashes.
 Furthermore, this hash method cannot produce a cryptographically strong hash.